Classification: tyrosine kinase inhibitor

 Nausea and/or Vomiting

 Some patients experienced changes in their voice, including hoarseness.
-Talk with your healthcare team about management techniques.
+Talk with your care team about management techniques.

 Hand Foot Syndrome

-This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
-Therefore, it is recommended that the medication be discontinued 24 hours prior to any surgery.
+Wound Healing Complications: This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
+Be sure to inform the team performing the surgical procedure that you are taking axitinib.
+You should also inform your oncology team that a surgical procedure is planned.
+It is recommended that this medication be discontinued 24 hours prior to any surgery.
 In addition, any surgical incision should be fully healed prior to starting or restarting the medication.
 If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.